 In a typical startup equity structure, founders are issued shares of common stock of a newly formed corporation.
 Common stock is the same type of stock that companies typically issue to employees and other service providers.

 Yes, they do.
 Various factors, including the startup’s stage, the amount of received funding, and the founder’s roles and responsibilities, might affect the amount of stock founders get.
 In the startup’s formative years, founders typically receive a larger percentage of equity for taking on more risk and putting in more effort to get the company off the ground.

 A startup founder’s ownership percentage is known as "founder’s equity.”
 This ownership stake gives a founder a say in how to run the startup and make decisions.
 It also entitles them to the startup’s profit shares in the form of dividends or distributions.

-Founders typically pay for these shares with a nominal amount of cash, or a contribution of intellectual property, or both.
-For Delaware corporations, it is advisable pay cash for at least the par value of the shares being purchased.
+Founders typically pay for these shares with a nominal amount of cash, a contribution of intellectual property, or both.
+For Delaware corporations, it is advisable to pay cash for at least the par value of the shares being purchased.
 Founders usually maintain stockholder voting control over the company based on their large equity ownership in relation to other holders.
 Founders should subject their own shares to vesting.
 They also may include vesting acceleration provisions for their shares.

 Disclaimer: LTSE is neither a law firm nor provides legal advice.
 Before making decisions on matters covered by this post, readers should consult their legal adviser.